 Danville, KY 40422

-Anthony Haigh is professor of dramatic arts and former Chair of the Division of Arts and Humanities at Centre College, where he has taught since 1991.
+Anthony Haigh retired as professor of dramatic arts at Centre College in 2017, where he had taught since 1991.
 Haigh is active as a professional actor, director, and playwright.
 A native of England, Haigh earned a diploma from the Rose Bruford College in London – where he is now a Fellow of the College, and an M.A. in theater from Lancaster University.
 After moving to the United States, he earned a Ph.D. in theater from Michigan State University.

 Haigh is an energetic teacher and director who enjoys the challenge of working in different genres.
 He recently directed the musical “The Mystery of Edwin Drood” at Centre College.
 His other Centre productions are as varied as Tom Stoppard’s “Arcadia,” George Bernard Shaw’s “Major Barbara,” and Thomas Heywood’s “Fair Maid of the West.”
 He recently created a devised piece with students – “After Orpheus” which they took to the Edinburgh International Festival.